Cleveland Clinic focuses on PHI security and compliance with ClearDATA and AWS.

 As part of the MSPT, Cleveland Clinic wanted to establish its own research by gathering information directly from the patients themselves by developing the “Healthy Brains” app.
 This mobile app would track physical exercise, nutrition, sleep, social interaction, and other factors that contribute to brain health.
 This type of app offers great potential to collect multivariate data efficiently.
 But because it can be accessed from different locations and devices, it also presents significant PHI security and compliance challenges.
 These are the types of challenges ClearDATA excels at solving.

-Scott Whyte, Senior Vice President of Growth & Innovation at ClearDATA, added: “Cleveland Clinic built the MSPT application using Amazon Web Services (AWS) and its suite of services.
+Scott Whyte, Advisor and Former Chief Strategy Officer at ClearDATA, added: “Cleveland Clinic built the MSPT application using Amazon Web Services (AWS) and its suite of services.
 AWS provides a great environment for experimentation.
 It’s not hard to set up coding instances without huge capital expenditures to get things started quickly, find out what works, and either abandon or build on it.
 But before it could be released, they needed to have additional levels of PHI security, Business Associate Agreements (BAA) and legal arrangements that would meet the very stringent requirements of the Cleveland Clinic.
 In addition to AWS, we also know healthcare, because that’s all we do.”

 When the Cleveland Clinic came to ClearDATA with a demanding list of security, privacy and compliance requirements for their application.
 ClearDATA was able to map those AWS services to those requirements and build a solution that Cleveland Clinic’s needs.